 The Everett Forward Grant Program offers one-time grants to businesses and eligible applicants with innovative solutions to move Everett’s economy forward.
-Funding comes from the American Rescue Plan.

 The effects of the COVID-19 pandemic on Everett's economy are broad and differ significantly across businesses, industries and neighborhoods.
 The Everett Forward Grant Program is designed with equity, creativity and community empowerment at its forefront.